zhmurov/petrolmd/CreateAlkanesCHARMM/index.rst

 -----------

 Alkanes are chains of carbon atoms saturated with hydrogens.
 Let us first look at the butane topology file to extract all the necessary parameters for the geometry of alkanes.
+To get an idea on what atom types and parameters to use, let us look at ``ethers.rtp`` file.
+The very first residue there is ``BUTA`` (butane), which should be a good template for the rest of the alkanes.

     .. code-block:: text